 1. Why didn't you include links to other approved Bibles, such as The Good News Translation?

-I did not plan to include links to all approved Bibles because it is not necessary to include so many.
-But here is why the five Bibles above were included:
+I did not plan to include links to all approved Bibles because it is unnecessary to include so many.
+Here's why I included the six Bibles mentioned above:

 -